Skip to code content (skip section selection)

 (F) Because available dates within FMCP are not necessarily known at the time applications are submitted, applicants for Multi-Day FMCP Events who submit timely applications that are otherwise compliant with the applicable rules will be considered regardless of the date they propose.

-(i) the application that requests the fewest number of total days for its total term will be viewed more favorably;
+(i) the application that requests a permit for the fewest number of total days will be viewed more favorably;

-(ii) if multiple applications request the same number of days for their term, the application that provides for the greatest free access to the general public or, if the event is ticketed, the application that provides the greater percentage of free tickets to the public shall be viewed more favorably.
+(ii) if multiple applications request the same number of days for their term, the application that provides for the greatest free access to the general public or, if the event is ticketed, the application that provides the greater percentage of free tickets to the public will be viewed more favorably;

 (H) Applicants must engage with necessary stakeholders outside the Department who reside or operate within FMCP to ensure that no conflicts exist.
 Such stakeholders shall include but not be limited to the Mets, USTA, Queens Theater in the Park, New York Hall of Science (NYSCI), Queens Museum or successor entities.
 Applicants must make good faith efforts to incorporate existing facilities and operations into their planning related to production, transportation, security, or any other element of a proposed event.